 You’re thinking I am mentioning my mom and dad because they brought me into this world, right?
-Well partially… even though that’s the reason I am here they actually did one thing when I was a kid that taught me a lot about business.
+Partially, yes.
+Even though that’s the reason I am here physically, they actually did one thing when I was a kid that taught me a lot about business.

-Whether I was in elementary school, junior high, or even high school I was never allowed to watch cartoons in the morning.
-We only had one TV in the house which my parents constantly tuned to Bloomberg or CNBC.
+Whether I was in elementary school, junior high, or high school, I was never allowed to watch cartoons in the morning.
+We only had one TV in the house, which my parents constantly tuned to Bloomberg or CNBC.

-As a child my business acumen was molded by my Uncle GM.
-He remains one of my inspirations.
+In my childhood, my business acumen was molded by my Uncle GM.
+He still inspires me.

-He has invested in real estate, gas stations, laminating companies, retirement homes… and a ton of other businesses.
-I don’t know anyone else who has tried building up more brick and mortar businesses than him.
+He has invested in real estate, gas stations, laminating companies, retirement homes and a ton of other businesses.
+I don’t know anyone else who has tried building up more brick and mortar businesses than he did.

-I didn’t idolize my uncle because he was rich, I idolized him because he would always figure out unique ways to make things work when his businesses weren’t producing.
+I didn’t idolize my uncle because he was rich.
+I idolized him because he always found unique ways to make things work when his businesses weren’t producing.

 The main thing I learned from him is that you have to think outside the box.
-As a kid he encouraged me by asking me critical thinking questions like:
+As a kid, I received encouragement from him to look for creative solutions.
+He would challenged me with critical thinking questions like: